kthpanor/vlxman/_sources/docs/embedding.md

 @end

 @resp charges
-equal charges: 2 = 3
+equal charges: 2 = 3    # with reference to the atom ordering below
 @end

 @molecule